Play Live Radio

 Former Ventura County pastor headed to state prison

-Prosecutors say former assistant pastor in Oxnard stole $200,000 for church.
+Prosecutors say the former assistant pastor in Oxnard stole $200,000 from a church.

-A former Ventura County pastor is headed to state prison for stealing $200,000 from a church.
+A former Ventura County pastor has been sentenced to two years in state prison for stealing $200,000 from a church.

-The 69-year-old man was living in Tennessee at the time he was charged.
-Oxnard Police detectives say Lemons initially claimed he had given the money to charity.
-But, he later pled guilty to grand theft and money laundering charges.
+The 69-year-old was living in Tennessee when he was charged.
+According to Oxnard Police, Lemons initially claimed he had given the money to charity.
+He later pleaded guilty to grand theft and money laundering charges.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.